-DRA will only accept applications from eligible applicants who reside in the 252 counties and parishes across the agency's eight-state region.
-Applicants such as nonprofit organizations or institutions of higher education that are not located in DRA's region but serve communities within DRA's region are eligible to apply.
+DRA will only accept applications from eligible applicants who reside in the 255 counties and parishes across the agency's eight-state region.
+Eligible applicant organizations that are not located in DRA's region but serve communities within DRA's region are eligible to apply.